CSCfi/csc-user-guide/docs/cloud/rahti2/catalog-docs.md

 !!!
 Note "Rahti 1 templates in Rahti 2"
-    Most of the previous templates were migrating to Helm Charts for Rahti 2.
-If you want to deploy a template from Rahti 1 to Rahti 2, you can find the repo on this [link](https://github.com/CSCfi/rahti-1-templates).
+    Most of the previous templates have been migrating to Helm Charts for Rahti 2.
+If you want to use a template from Rahti 1 on Rahti 2, you can find the repo at this [link](https://github.com/CSCfi/rahti-1-templates).
     CSC will no longer update these legacy templates, only the Helm Charts.